aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

     y_imp[i+1] = y_imp[i] + 0.5*dt*(k_1+k_2)
 ```

-As you may observe from the code, our implementation is somewhat 'naive', meaning that we don't solve linear equations for $k_i$ numerically, as we have solved them analytically.
-Though, in the real-world code the better approach would be to think through such design of a code, that coefficients are constructed automatically from the generic Runge-Kuta formulas.
+As you may observe from the code, our implementation is somewhat 'naive', meaning that we don't solve equations for $k_i$ numerically, as we have solved them analytically.
+In a production code, a better approach would be to design the code in such a way that the coefficients are computed automatically from the generic Runge-Kutta formulas.

 ```python
 t = np.arange(nt+1) * dt